simonw/shot-scraper/docs/har.md

       shot-scraper har https://datasette.io/

+  This defaults to saving to datasette-io.har - use -o to specify a different
+  filename:

+      shot-scraper har https://datasette.io/ -o trace.har

+  Use --zip to save as a .har.zip file instead, or specify a filename ending in .har.zip

 Options:
+  -z, --zip             Save as a .har.zip file
   -a, --auth FILENAME   Path to JSON authentication context file -o, --output FILE     HAR filename
   --timeout INTEGER     Wait this many milliseconds before failing